jkutner/torquebox-remote-deployer/README.md

 ## How to Use It

 First, you'll need to set up your TorqueBox application for Rake.
-Then add the gem to your `Gemfile` or run `gem install torquebox-remote-deployer`:
+Then run `gem install torquebox-remote-deployer` or add the gem to your `Gemfile`:

     gem "torquebox-remote-deployer"

-This will provide you with four new Rake tasks:
+Once the Gem is installed, you'll have a few new Rake tasks:

     rake torquebox:remote:deploy         # Deploy the archive file to the remot... rake torquebox:remote:exec[cmd]      # Execute Ruby commands against the re... rake torquebox:remote:stage          # Upload the archive file to the remot... rake torquebox:remote:undeploy       # Undeploy the archive file to the rem...

-Before using these tasks, you'll need to configure your remote server by creating `config/torquebox_remote.rb` file.
+Before using these, you'll need to configure your remote server by creating a `config/torquebox_remote.rb` file in your project.
-This file will be similar to `config/torquebox.rb` in its format, but the allowable directives are different.
-At the least, you'll need to configure it like this:
+This file will be similar to `config/torquebox.rb` in its format, but the directives are different.
+You'll need to configure it like this:

     TorqueBox::RemoteDeploy.configure do
       torquebox_home "/home/vagrant/opt/torquebox"